Annaly Capital Management (NLY)

 Annaly Capital Management Quarterly RevenueNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Annaly Capital Management’s annualized revenue growth of 369% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Annaly Capital Management’s recent performance shows its demand remained suppressed as its revenue has declined by 46% annually over the last two years.
 Annaly Capital Management Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-Net interest income made up 54.7% of the company’s total revenue during the last five years, meaning Annaly Capital Management’s growth drivers strike a balance between lending and non-lending activities.
+Net interest income made up 69.8% of the company’s total revenue during the last five years, meaning lending operations are Annaly Capital Management’s largest source of revenue.

 6. Earnings Per Share